maickrau/GraphAligner/README.md

 - `-b` alignment bandwidth.
 Unlike linear alignment, this is the score difference between the minimum score in a row and the score where a cell falls out of the band.
 Values should be between 1-35.
 - `-B` extra bandwidth.
 If a read cannot be aligned with the aligner bandwidth, switch to extra bandwidth at the problematic location.
 Values should be between 1-35.
 - `-C` tangle effort.
 Determines how much effort the aligner spends on tangled areas.
 Higher values use more CPU and memory and have a higher chance of aligning through tangles.
 Lower values are faster but might return an inoptimal or a partial alignment.
 Use for complex graphs (eg. de Bruijn graphs of mammalian genomes) to limit the runtime in difficult areas.
 Values should be between 1'000 - 500'000.
-- `-u` unsafe heuristics.
+- `--sloppy-optimizations` unsafe heuristics.
 Speeds up alignment in some cases but might lead to inoptimal results.
 - `--all-alignments` output all alignments.
 Normally only a set of non-overlapping partial alignments is returned.
 Use this to also include partial alignments which overlap each others.
 - `--high-memory` high memory mode.
 Runs a bit faster but uses a lot more memory

 Suggested example parameters:
 - Variation graph: `-b 35`
 - RNA splice graph: `-b 35`
-- Human de Bruijn graph: `-b 5 -B 10 -C 1000 -u`
+- Human de Bruijn graph: `-b 5 -B 10 -C 1000 --sloppy-optimizations`
 - Bacterial de Bruijn graph: `-b 10 -B 20`

 The parameters below are only relevant if manually running GraphAligner.
 If you are using the snakefile, you shouldn't do anything with these